Photo by Mike Fox on Unsplash

 Of note: Part of the reason all of these areas rank with us as top Denver kid friendly neighborhoods are because they are short drives from the city’s top cultural amenities.
 These include the Denver Zoo, Children’s Museum, Denver Museum of Nature and Science, Denver Botanic Gardens and the Aquarium.
 Our inside tip is to buy memberships to your favorite spots as memberships usually pay for themselves in two visits, but provide unlimited admission for an entire year.

 Stapleton is often considered tops among Denver kid friendly neighborhoods.
 It starts with some of the best schools in the state.
-Current residents often compare the public schools to the quality you would expect from private schools so living in Stapleton offers a great value.
+Current residents often compare the public schools to the quality you would expect from private schools so living in Central Park offers a great value.

-Parks and pools add to Stapleton’s position as one of Denver’s kid friendly neighborhoods.
-Stapleton is home to 50 green spaces and parks, including Central Park, the third largest park in Denver.
-Stapleton also boasts six different outdoor pools that provide lessons, swim teams and a place to relax and cool off.
-There is an indoor pool in the neighborhood...
+Parks and pools add to Central Park’s position as one of Denver’s kid friendly neighborhoods.
+Central Park is home to 50 green spaces and parks, including Central Park, the third largest park in Denver.
+Central Park also boasts six different outdoor pools that provide lessons, swim teams and a place to relax and cool off.
+There is an indoor pool...

 In the 2016 U.S. News Best High Schools report, there were well over 100 Colorado schools that received recognition.
 There were 14 that earned gold medal honors and another 35 that earned a silver.